A guide to dog adoption

 Comments will be approved before showing up.

-Also in The Valgray Blog
+Also in The Valgray blog for designer dogs

 Get Your Pup Photo Ready With Valgray For Dogs - Pistachio Collar on Puppy